netcreateorg/nc-multiplex/ReadMe.md

 #### 4. Set your Home Page
 If you would like a custom home page, add a file called `home.html` to the root folder at `nc-multiplex/home.html`.

-If no `home.html` page is found, the app will display a NetCreate logo and contact information at `http://localhost/`.
+If no `home.html` page is found, the app will display a Net.Create logo and contact information at `http://localhost/`.

 #### 5. Set your Password